Bodera/quickCourse_BusinessInteligence/skillsNetwork/Data_Warehouses/Practice/Grouping_Sets_In_Sql.md

 1. Bob Johnson has sold a total of $173,550.00, from that $61,300.00 came from new automobiles, and $112,250 came from old ones.

-2. Jane Doe has sold an total amount of $59,100.00 for new automobiles only.
+2. Jane Doe has sold a total amount of $59,100.00 for new automobiles only.

 3. John Smith has sold a total of $173,090.00, from that $61,190.00 came from new automobiles, and $111,900 came from old ones.